Akmal Akramkhanov

 Senior Scientist - Sustainable Land Management

-Prior to joining ICARDA, Dr. Akramkhanov worked as a lead specialist with UNDP Uzbekistan and as a senior researcher at KRASS, a national NGO in Uzbekistan.
-He also worked in the long-term ZEF/UNESCO project on the economic and ecological restructuring of land- and water-use in the Aral Sea Basin.
+Prior to joining ICARDA, Dr. Akramkhanov worked on assignment as a lead specialist with UNDP Uzbekistan to prepare a project on reducing pressures on non-irrigated land and over several years as a senior researcher at KRASS, a national NGO in Uzbekistan.
+Much of the research was also in the long-term ZEF/UNESCO project on the economic and ecological restructuring of land- and water use in the Aral Sea Basin led by the University of Bonn.

-Dr. Akramkhanov has authored and co-authored more than 15 peer-reviewed publications, including book chapters and conference papers.
+Dr. Akramkhanov has authored and co-authored more than 20 peer-reviewed publications, including book chapters and conference papers.
 He was a recipient of several post-graduate scholarship awards to conduct studies and research in New Zealand and Germany.
-He holds a Ph.D. in Agricultural Sciences from the Center for Development Research (ZEF) at the University of Bonn, Germany.
+He holds a PhD in Agricultural Sciences from the Center for Development Research (ZEF) at the University of Bonn, Germany.

 Akmal Akramkhanov's Publications